1946 completes the 40th year of the Garden and Martha Crone's 14th year as Curator.

 The last possible new plant was listed as “50 Wild Strawberry” without specifying the species.
 Both species of Wild Strawberry were listed on the 1951 census, but to this time only the Virginia Wild Strawberry, Fragaria virginiana, had been recorded.
 So it is possible that this is the point at which Fragaria vesca, the Woodland Strawberry, enters the Garden.

-During the Summer a new trail was cut through the wetland, which may be in the same area as the Lady’s-slipper Lane of today, but not necessarily in the exact place as there were several other trails in the wetland.
+During the Summer a new trail was cut through the wetland, which may approximate same area as the Lady’s-slipper Lane of today, but not necessarily in the exact place.
 Eloise Butler had side paths leading to certain plantings but not a continuous path through the heart of the wetland and this path may have connected several of her side paths.
 The trail had a corduroy base.
 See the 1947 history for a map of that era showing these wetland trails.
 Martha noted in her report: “A new trail has been constructed through the swamp winding gracefully, along which many plantings of swamp loving plants are being made, such as the Cardinal Flower, Blue Lobelia and many others.”
 (3)

 By the time the Garden closed the total count of plants set out in 1946 was 8,343.
 The following plants set out in the Autumn are new to the Garden and we note which ones survived until the 1951 census:

 In addition Martha planted seeds of 33 species.
 Most seeds were planted in flats near the office where they would over-winter as necessary for germination.
 Most of October was occupied with the seeds.
 Her last log entry was on Oct.
 25 when she planted the 25 Bitterooot listed above.

-Significant plantings of species already in the Garden:
+Significant plantings in 1946 of species already in the Garden: